Neural Information Squeezer for Causal Emergence: Results

 \subsection{Theoretical Analysis}

 To understand why the neural information squeezer framework can find out the most informative macro-dynamics and how the effective strategy and dynamics change with $q$, we at first layout some major theoretical results through mathematical analysis.
+Notice that although all of the theorems are about mutual information, these conclusions are also suitable for effective information because all the theoretical results are irrelevant to the distribution of input data.